 Check out our Fostering Allowances & Payments section of our website.

 Foster Care encompasses children with a wide range of needs and from birth up to young adulthood, so there are different types of fostering to suit different children.
 Some foster carers specialise in fostering particular groups of children, for example, looking after teenagers on remand, or pre-school children, but others combine several types.

 The names given to different types of fostering may refer to how long the care lasts, e.g. emergency or short-term, or to things such as the age group of the children and young people, or to their particular needs.

 As part of our dedication to our foster carers, we allow respite so that foster carers can take some time out and recoup.
 We respect their dedication to children and young people in their care.

 We are passionate about inclusive foster care and will always encourage our foster carers to take children in their care with them on holiday.

 One of the advantages of being a foster carer with us is access to a luxury caravan in Burnham-on-Sea, Somerset.

-Our three bedroom Platinum with decking caravan can sleep up to six and offers large amounts of space, modern fixtures and fittings and the most attractive furnishings.
+Our three-bedroom Platinum with decking caravan can sleep up to eight and offers large amounts of space, modern fixtures and fittings and the most attractive furnishings.
 Located in the private owner’s area of the complex.
-It has everything you’ll find in our Prestige option, plus amazing extras like a 40″ flat screen TV and DVD player in the lounge and at least a 22” TV in the main bedroom.
+It has everything you’ll find in our Prestige option, plus amazing extras like a 40″ flat-screen TV and DVD player in the lounge and at least a 22” TV in the main bedroom.
 Full-sized dining table that seats 4 people.
-You’ll also have the luxury of towels, a full size fridge freezer, allocated parking plus a decking area or veranda with outdoor furniture.
-As a Platinum with Decking caravan booking, you’ll get priority check in from 1pm on the day you arrive and your in walking distance of the beach and all amenities
+You’ll also have the luxury of towels, a full-size fridge freezer, allocated parking plus a decking area or veranda with Patio furniture including a BBQ.
+You’ll get priority check-in from 1 pm on the day you arrive and your in walking distance of the beach and all amenities

 Young or old, rain or shine, there’s so much to keep you entertained during your time with us to ensure you have the perfect family holiday.